Skip to content

 Similar or Often Confused Cooking Methods

 It's important to note that sautéing is often confused with other cooking methods, such as searing, pan-frying, and stir-frying.
 Searing is a technique used to brown the surface of meat or fish at high heat, creating a flavorful crust.
 Pan-frying is similar to sautéing, but it typically involves a larger quantity of fat and less constant tossing or stirring.
+Searing is often a pre-step before sautéing or braising meats to boost flavor.

 Stir-frying, on the other hand, is a Chinese cooking technique that involves quickly cooking small pieces of food in a wok or large skillet over very high heat, with constant stirring.